 Your needs section also has to include any minimums you have to make for paying back any debt.
 So if you have a $300 monthly car payment, this would be a required payment and be classified as a need.
 Any minimums you owe on credit cards should also be included here.

-However, any extra money you are using to pay your debt off early is not technically a need (although you need to be doing that!).
-Debt payoff will fall into our last section.
+However, any extra money you are using to clear your debt off early is not technically a need (although you need to be doing that!).
+Debt payoff will fall into the last section.

-The third step in following the 50/30/20 rule is to make sure all of your wants are only 30% of your budget.
-On the surface, this might seem like living large, but we’ve still got some standard budget items that aren’t absolute needs.
+The third step in following the 50/30/20 rule is to make sure all of your wants (Discretionary spending) are only 30% of your budget.
+On the surface, this might seem like living large, but I’ve still got some standard budget items that aren’t absolute needs.

 I’ll be honest.
 This is probably the most difficult part in implementing the 50/30/20 rule.
 The reality is that way too many people have the wrong mindset about wants and needs.
 Usually when people think of “wants,” they immediately think of things like vacations, traveling the world, or buying swanky new clothes.